When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 -

-Fertilize peonies with a balanced organic granular fertilizer to provide nutrients.
+Feed plants with a balanced organic fertilizer to strengthen them.

 -

-Try a dormant horticultural oil spray before spring growth starts to smother overwintering pests/disease.
+Use a dormant horticultural oil spray before bud break in early spring to smother overwintering pests/diseases.

 -

-Peony leaf blotch causes reddish-purple spots up to an inch wide on leaves, sometimes ringed in yellow.
-Leaves often curl near infected areas.
-As it progresses, blotches turn black in the centers.
+Leaf blotch fungus causes large reddish-purple spots up to an inch wide on leaves.
+Spots may be surrounded by yellowed tissue.
+Leaves often curl or twist near infected areas.

-No, fungal and bacterial leaf spots can’t be wiped off intact leaves.
-Gently washing leaves may help slow disease spread though.
+No, fungal/bacterial leaf spots cannot be wiped off leaves that are still attached to the plant.
+Gently washing leaves with water may help slow disease spread.

-Should you remove peony leaves with black spots?
+Should peony leaves with black spots be removed?

-Yes, pruning off infected leaves prevents diseases from spreading.
-Discard diseased leaves (don’t compost them).
+Yes, pruning off infected leaves is recommended to prevent fungal/bacterial diseases from spreading.
+Discard (don’t compost) the diseased leaves.

 How do you treat bacterial leaf spot on peonies?

-Bacterial leaf spot can be treated with copper-based bactericides or streptomycin sprays.
-But prevention with good care is more effective.
+Bacterial leaf spot can be treated with copper-based bactericides or agricultural streptomycin sprayed onto leaves.
+However, prevention through proper cultural practices is more effective.

 Why Do My Peony Leaves Have Spots?